opengeospatial/geoparquet/format-specs/geoparquet.md

 ```
 "covering": {
     "bbox": {
-        "xmin": "bbox.xmin",
+        "xmin": ["bbox", "xmin"],
-        "ymin": "bbox.ymin",
+        "ymin": ["bbox", "ymin"],
-        "xmax": "bbox.xmax",
+        "xmax": ["bbox", "xmax"],
-        "ymax": "bbox.ymax"
+        "ymax": ["bbox", "ymax"]
     }
 }
 ```

 ##### bbox covering encoding

 Including a per-row bounding box can be useful for accelerating spatial queries by allowing consumers to inspect row group bounding box summary statistics.
 Furthermore a bounding box may be used to avoid complex spatial operations by first checking for bounding box overlaps.
-This field captures the name of a column containing the bounding box of the geometry for every row.
+This field captures the column name and fields containing the bounding box of the geometry for every row.

-The format of `bbox` encoding is `{"xmin": "column_name.xmin", "ymin": "column_name.ymin", "xmax": "column_name.xmax", "ymax": "column_name.ymax"}` where `column_name` MUST exist in the Parquet file and meet the criteria in the [Bounding Box Column](#bounding-box-columns) definition.
-The values MUST end in `.xmin`, `.ymin`, etc. All values MUST use the same column name.
+The format of the `bbox` encoding is `{"xmin": ["column_name", "xmin"], "ymin": ["column_name", "ymin"], "xmax": ["column_name", "xmax"], "ymax": ["column_name", "ymax"]}`.
+The arrays represent Parquet schema paths for nested groups.
+In this example, `column_name` is a Parquet group with fields `xmin`, `ymin`, `xmax`, `ymax`.
+The value in `column_name` MUST exist in the Parquet file and meet the criteria in the [Bounding Box Column](#bounding-box-columns) definition.
+In order to constrain this value to a single bounding group field, the second item in each element MUST be `xmin`, `ymin`, etc. All values MUST use the same column name.

 Note: the value specified in this field should not be confused with the top-level [`bbox`](#bbox) field which contains the single bounding box of this geometry over the whole GeoParquet file.